lrutledge107/allele_muts/README.md

 *    "output" - this folder will contain the final output files from the script

 # Run a test
-* Download the allele_muts.py file and the data.zip file.
+* Clone this repository to get the allele_muts.py file and the data.zip file.
-* Ensure you have installed python and relevant dependancies.
+* Ensure you have installed python and relevant dependencies.
 * Unzip the data.zip file
 `gunzip data.zip`
 * Within the "data" folder there is the "input" folder with *_genotypes_mra_final.txt files for five samples as well as empty "merged" "processd" and "output" folders.